updated 23 May 2018

 General Data Protection Regulation (GDPR) is a new EU regulation that extends the protections of personal data for European Union citizens from the 1995 EU Data Protection Directive.
 As part of these protections, organizations have new obligations when collecting or processing personal data, which will come into effect on May 25th, 2018.

-CustomerGauge will provide all the necessary protections for data controllers (our customers) in handling their contacts and needs.
+CustomerGauge has provided all the necessary protections for data controllers (our customers) in handling their contacts and needs.
 Below we address some of the other most important changes coming from GDPR.

-All CustomerGauge third-party partners are also taking the same necessary steps to ensure GDPR compliance is followed.
+All CustomerGauge third-party partners and sub-processors have also taken the same necessary steps to ensure GDPR compliance is followed.

 Current platform users can refer to the documentation provided on our Support page for further details on these features.

-CustomerGauge will provide all the necessary protections for our data subjects.
-Below we address some of the other most important changes coming from GDPR.
+CustomerGauge provides all the necessary protections for our data subjects.
+Below we address some of the other most important changes that came from GDPR (in effect from 25 May 2018).

-While the current EU legislation (the 1995 EU Data Protection Directive) governs entities within the EU, the territorial scope of the GDPR is far wider because it will also apply to non-EU businesses who either market their products to people in the EU or who monitor the behavior of people in the EU.
-With an internationally presence, CustomerGauge will take all the necessary precautions to ensure we protect customers and prospective customers in compliance with the new policies and procedures handed down by GDPR.
+While the previous EU legislation (the 1995 EU Data Protection Directive) governed entities within the EU, the territorial scope of the GDPR is far wider because it applies to non-EU businesses who either market their products to people in the EU or who monitor the behavior of people in the EU.
+With an internationally presence, CustomerGauge has taken all the necessary precautions to ensure we protect customers and prospective customers in compliance with the policies and procedures handed down by GDPR.

 Whenever a data subject submits their personal information to a data controller, they need to ensure they do so with consent and understanding.
 GDPR has introduced new standards for what this type of consent entails, which calls for consent that is “freely given, specific, informed and unambiguous.”
 This means that data controllers must give clear language, meaning previous “opt-out” via silence or automatic check marks will not be allowed and must be replaced by a “statement or a clear affirmative action.”